 These days a great source of anxiety for me, besides the usual culprits such as bills, health, etc., is changing a track on my car’s stereo while I’m driving.
 We’ve all been there, right?
 You hear a song you enjoy and you want to rewind it or go back a little, listen to the hook again.
 This used to be an easy task.
 You just pressed and held a button.
-Now though, you have to have the delicate fingers of a violinist and the concentration of a neurosurgeon to accomplish this seemingly trivial job.
+Now though, you have to have the delicate fingers of a violinist playing a top intermediate violin and the concentration of a neurosurgeon to accomplish this seemingly trivial job.
+When you feel like you want to be a violinist, sites like Fiddlersguide will guide and help you achieve it!

 And it all has to do with those damn touchscreens!